Budgeting Tips for 30-Somethings

 Key Takeaways

-• Anticipate large periodic expenses.
-Budget for quarterly, annual, or sporadic expenses by dividing the total cost by 12 and setting that amount aside monthly.
+• Prepare for large periodic expenses by dividing their total cost by 12 and saving monthly.

 Whether you're getting married, having a baby, buying a home or starting a business, every adult could benefit from a budgeting refresher.
 Basic budgeting tips could be useful for 30-somethings — especially as life gets more and more complicated.